ksteve28/Fit-or-Faux/README.md

 </div>
 &nbsp;

 Further into exploratory analysis let's take a look at some data specific samples of the regions within counties most and least at risk for the health conditions.
-The following graphs are census and counties with the lowest prevalence rates.
+The following graphs are census tracts and counties levels with the lowest and highest prevalence rates.

 <br>
 <div align="center">